Ding-Liu/NLRN_v0/README.md

 ## Usage
 ### Denoising
 #### Preparing 400 images from BSDS500 for training
-Under the directory of this repository
+Under the root directory of this repository
 ```
 mkdir -p data
 ```